 Direct Service Providers:

 The FRS can educate and assist families as they strategically navigate public benefit programs.
 The FRS-informed tools, the Benefit Cliffs Calculator (also called the Marginal Tax Rate Calculator (MTRC) and Career Ladder Identifier and Financial Forecaster (CLIFF) tools —allows financial counselors and public benefit recipients to estimate the effect of new jobs or income increases on benefit eligibility and net resources to plan for possible benefit cliffs.

-FRS-based tools can be used to educate low-income families about benefit programs for which they may be eligible.
+FRS-based tools, like the Child Tax Credit and Earned Income Tax Credit Benefit Calculator, developed in partnership with Community Change, can be used to educate low-income families about benefit programs for which they may be eligible.